pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       format general option.

     Options:
-      -l, --query-language QUERY LANGUAGE
+      -l, --query-language QUERY-LANGUAGE
-                                      Use the query language defined.
-(Default:
+                                      The query language to be used with --query.
-                                      DMTF:CQL.
+                                      Default: DMTF:CQL.
-      -n, --namespace <name>          Namespace to use for this operation, instead of the default namespace of the connection -S, --summary                   Return only summary of objects (count).
+      -n, --namespace NAMESPACE       Namespace to use for this command, instead of the default namespace of the connection.
+      -S, --summary                   Show only a summary (count) of the objects.
       -h, --help                      Show this message and exit.